 - practice skills in a safe, effective and appropriate manner and understand the clinical practice context in which those skills are used.

 A minimum of 25 observation hours and 375 direct clinical contact hours are required to complete the program.
-Professors place students in various external sites, starting in the first semester of study.
+Professors place students in various external sites, starting in the second semester of study.
 A sample course of rotations is outlined below:

 - Students continue at their initial site for three days per week during the second and third semesters.